Gael Hirwa

 This reminds me of what a developer from Egypt living in Berlin told me how in early 2014, some tech companies in Egypt would measure their success on whether or not they can open an office in Berlin or London.

-Boris Kayiranga gave a talk about Mobile Application Monitoring and Analytics during a Flutter Berlin event.
+Boris Kayiranga giving a talk about Mobile Application Monitoring and Analytics during a Flutter Berlin event.
 Uberall HQ, Berlin, Feb 09, 2023.

 What should African software engineers be aware of regarding Germany?